Skip to main content

 What you’d need to buy in Vancouver.

-At Vancouver’s ~$1,950,000 benchmark, here’s the down payment by scenario.
+At Vancouver’s ~$1,950,000 average price, here’s the down payment by scenario.
 Maya models your exact file — including British Columbia land-transfer tax and CMHC premium — in seconds.

 $390,000

-Illustrative, based on the Vancouver benchmark price; your price band and program may differ.
+Illustrative, based on the Vancouver average price; your price band and program may differ.
 Run your affordability →

 Programs in Vancouver